orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 - Scheduler

-A scheduler allows NuCalm users to schedule application-specific events to occur on a timed basis.
+A scheduler allows Calm users to schedule application-specific events to occur on a timed basis.
 This can include things like provision/deprovision/scale up/scale down etc as well as any runbooks that need to be executed periodically.

 - Budget Policies